-Whether you work nights, earlies or lates, chances are that at some point while you are at work you will have experienced fatigue (i.e. feeling very tired).
-While most people experience tiredness at work at one time or another, it can be a real problem for shiftworkers.
+Whether you work as a courier, an ambulance or truck driver, or a company rep, chances are that at some point you will have experienced driver fatigue (i.e. feeling very tired) out on the road.
+While most people experience tiredness at work at one time or another, certain workers are more at risk than others, especially those who drive as part of their job.

-Everyone knows that the best way to avoid feeling tired is to have enough sleep.
+Everyone knows that the best way to avoid or manage feeling tired is to have enough sleep.
 However, did you know that eating and drinking the right foods can help you manage how sleepy or tired you feel?
-This in turn affects how safe you are at work, on the road, at play, etc.
+This in turn affects how safe you are at work, especially on the road.

-The information in this booklet is designed to help you make choices about what you eat and when, so that you can arm yourself with useful facts to keep yourself - and others - as safe as possible when you're at work.
+The information in this booklet is designed to help you make choices about what you eat and when so that you can arm yourself with useful facts to keep yourself - and others - as safe as possible when you're on the road.